mespino4/smolink/docs/README.md

 ![Smolink Logo](../react-client/public/smolink.png)

 # Smolink: A URL Shortener
 Born from the fusion of the words 'smol' and 'link.
-Smolink is URL shortening tool, crafted with a sleek and easy to use interface.
+Smolink is URL shortening tool, crafted with a minimalistic user interface.
 Its clean UI was designed to reflect how it transforms ugly, long and cluttered URLs into URLs that are short, clean and visually appealing.

 ## Table of Contents